ufpleban/ufpleban.github.io/_posts/2020-09-15-first-example.md

-# First Example Blog Post – L1 Heading
+# First Example Blog Post

+1\.
+TOC

+{:toc}

-This is a simple test for *blogging on github*.
+This is a simple test for *blogging on github via github pages*.
+The first thing we should have seen was the table of contents.

-## An L2 Heading
+## Images

 Let’s see what happens with **images**.